 The Murder of Archibald Grim

 A fun teen mystery party for 8-16 players, ages 12 to adult, in a traditional-themed castle setting.
 This will be an easier sleuth for adult groups.
 The victim is not a player in the game.
-This party may be hosted in a home.
 This is the instant download upon purchase version of the game.
 There's nothing to be shipped, as you'll have everything you need with the download - no waiting, no shipping fees!
 Easy to host, easy to prepare.
-If you prefer the boxed set, scroll down to the bank of links below and click on the link to have our staff prepare the kit for you.
+For the boxed set, see the party ready pack link under the helpful links section below.

 - Minimum age: